llvm/llvm-project/llvm/docs/LangRef.rst

 """"""""""

 This function returns the same values as the libm ``llround`` functions would, but without setting errno.
+If the rounded value is too large to be stored in the result type, the return value is a non-deterministic value (equivalent to `freeze poison`).

 '``llvm.lrint.*``' Intrinsic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^